From the end of the Cold War to the first recorded celebrations of Christmas, a number of significant historical events have happened during December.

 Oliver Cromwell was appointed Lord Protector of England, Scotland, and Ireland.
 This made him the first person who wasn’t a member of the Royal Family to be head of state in Britain.

-After the execution of King Charles I in January 1649 following the English Civil war, England had been run by the remaining MPs from the House of Commons – known now by historians as the Rump Parliament.
+After the execution of King Charles I in January 1649 following the English Civil War, England had been run by the remaining MPs from the House of Commons – now known by historians as the Rump Parliament.

 16th December, 1689